Krasul1a/hltvBot-unlock-new-account/README.md

 # hltvBot - unlock your new account
-Are you tired from get banned and have to redo that shi* of post 5 comments per day to unlock your account to create threads, dont worry, now it's easy: This app gonna login into your account and post "+1" in the first off topic forum thread every 5 minutes.
+Are you tired from get banned and have to redo that shi* of post 5 comments per day to unlock your account to create threads?
+Dont worry, now it's easy: This app gonna login into your account and post "+1" in the first off topic forum thread every 5 minutes.

 ## Pros: